A.D. Amar: Early life and background

 Amar was born in Punjab, in British India, right before the 1947 breakup of Punjab into Pakistan-controlled West and India-controlled East portions and was carried across the border by his parents who walked into the Indian territory from the current-day Pakistan over the bridge dividing the two.
+His family, the Junejas, warriors and peace-time businessmen and landlord farmers, were courted by Maharaja Ranjit Singh (1st Maharaja of the Sikh Empire) by sending his trusted General Hari Singh Nalwa (who later became the Commander-in-Chief of his invasion forces) to the Junejas who then lived in Dasuya-Mukerian in Hoshiarpur District of the undivided Punjab in British India.
+The Maharaja invited the Junejas to join his forces to invade and conquer Kabul to control the atrocities being committed against the Hindus.
+The Junejas then made the Juneja Regiment, their own regiment, in the Maharaja's invasion forces.
+On victory over Afghanistan and other territories, in 1837, the Junejas were incentivized, became landlords and stayed back.
+Their 1947 return to the India-held portion of Punjab was like their coming home after more than a century of warring around the northern territories.

-Amar studied science and engineering at the Punjab Engineering College of the Panjab University in India, where he earned his B.Sc. in Production Engineering (With Honors) in August 1969.
-He moved to the USA in 1972 to continue his studies to earn an M.S. degree in Industrial & Management Engineering at Montana State University Bozeman, that he earned in the shortest period legally allowed, and then moved on to The Graduate School and University Center, the City University of New York on Fellowship A for his doctoral studies in business management.
+Amar studied science and engineering at the Punjab Engineering College of the Panjab University in India, where he earned his B.Sc. in Production Engineering (With Honors).
+He moved to the US to continue his studies to earn an M.S. degree in Industrial & Management Engineering at Montana State University Bozeman, that he earned in the shortest period legally allowed, and then moved on to The Graduate School and University Center, the City University of New York on Fellowship A for his doctoral studies in business management.
 He earned his Ph.D. in Business and became the first among those who entered the doctoral program with him, and some even before him.

-Since 2021, he has been accepted, through Seton Hall University—where he has been a Professor of Management, as an affiliate of the Harvard Business School’s Michael Porter’s MOC (Microeconomics of Competitiveness) at the Institute for Strategy and Competitiveness at Harvard University.
+Since 2021, he has been accepted, through Seton Hall University—where he has been a professor of management, as an affiliate of the Harvard Business School's Michael Porter's MOC (Microeconomics of Competitiveness) at the Institute for Strategy and Competitiveness at Harvard University.